Civil rights movement: Fair housing movements, 1966–1968

 The first major blow against housing segregation in the era, the Rumford Fair Housing Act, was passed in California in 1963.
 It was overturned by white California voters and real estate lobbyists the following year with Proposition 14, a move which helped precipitate the Watts riots.
 In 1966, the California Supreme Court invalidated Proposition 14 and reinstated the Rumford Fair Housing Act.

 Working and organizing for fair housing laws became a major project of the movement over the next two years, with Martin Luther King Jr., James Bevel, and Al Raby leading the Chicago Freedom Movement around the issue in 1966.
 In the following year, Father James Groppi and the NAACP Youth Council also attracted national attention with a fair housing campaign in Milwaukee.
 Both movements faced violent resistance from white homeowners and legal opposition from conservative politicians.

 The Fair Housing Bill was the most contentious civil rights legislation of the era.
 Senator Walter Mondale, who advocated for the bill, noted that over successive years, it was the most filibustered legislation in U.S. history.
 It was opposed by most Northern and Southern senators, as well as the National Association of Real Estate Boards.
 A proposed "Civil Rights Act of 1966" had collapsed completely because of its fair housing provision.
 Mondale commented that:

-Nationwide riots of 1967

-In 1967 riots broke out in black neighborhoods in more than 100 U.S. cities, including Detroit, Newark, Cincinnati, Cleveland, and Washington, D.C.
-The largest of these was the 1967 Detroit riot.
+Nationwide riots, 1965–1967

+In the mid-1960s, the U.S. experienced a series of "long hot summers" of civil unrest.
+While the early civil rights movement primarily focused on legal challenges to segregation in the South, the "long hot summers" brought attention to the racial disparities and issues within urban communities in the North.
+Systemic racism, police brutality, high unemployment rates, poor living conditions in urban Black neighborhoods, and a sense of hopelessness contributed to the widespread unrest.

+Watts

+The momentum for the advancement of civil rights came to a sudden halt in August 1965 with riots in the Watts district of Los Angeles.
+The riots were ignited by the arrest of Marquette Frye during a traffic stop, which escalated into a physical confrontation with police officers and drew a large crowd of onlookers.
+During the six days of unrest, rioters engaged in widespread looting of stores, burning buildings through arson, and in some cases, using sniper tactics to fire at authorities.
+To quell the violence, National Guard troops were deployed to the area, imposing a curfew.